 This plant doesn't like low-light situations.
 When it doesn't get enough sunlight, two things will happen.
 The first thing you'll notice is that the plant starts to grow towards a light source.
 The second thing is that the bright white lines on its leaves will start to fade to dark green.

-When the Philodendron Birkin is exposed to direct sunlight, it will get sunburns quite easily.
+When the Philodendron Birkin is exposed to direct sunlight, it will get sunburned quite easily.
 Once you see sunburns, move your plant to a place where it doesn't get any direct sunlight.

-As we've discovered in the earlier section about watering your Philodendron Birkin, this plant likes to be in moist soil, but also likes to dry out.
+As we've discovered in the earlier section about watering your Philodendron Birkin, this plant likes to be in moist soil but also likes to dry out.
 We've also discussed that you should water this plant once per week.
-So what does this have to do with the soil? well, it means that you should find a soil that stays moist for at leas a few days, but also dries out.
+So what does this have to do with the soil? well, it means that you should find soil that stays moist for at least a few days but also dries out.
 It also means that the soil you use for this plant needs to be able to deal with being watered quite often.

 When we keep all of these things in mind, the perfect soil for your Philodendron Birkin is a mixture of these ingredients: